 Lobbying: 41.1% South Dakota Legislative and Federally through the American Beverage Licensees.

 - Education: 25.9% Techniques of Alcohol Management (TAM) and Convention Speakers, Professional Server New Owner/Manager

 - Dissemination of Information: 20.6% Behind the Bar online newsletter, Membership mailings

-A NON-DEDUCTIBLE lobbying percentage of 20% should be applied to ALL membership dues payments made by you to the South Dakota Licensed Beverage Dealers and Gaming Association during the calendar year 2016 in accordance with IRC-SEC 6033, as it relates to our lobbying expenses.
+A NON-DEDUCTIBLE lobbying percentage of 20% should be applied to ALL membership dues payments made by you to the South Dakota Licensed Beverage Dealers and Gaming Association during the calendar year 2020 in accordance with IRC-SEC 6033, as it relates to our lobbying expenses.
 (The non-deductible lobbying percentage of 15% should also be applied to all membership dues payments by you to the South Dakota Licensed Beverage Dealers and Gaming Association during the calendar year 2021 in accordance with IRC-SEC 6033, as it relates to our lobbying expenses.)

 What We Do